Nuclei - Automated Vulnerability Scanning Tool

 nuclei -w workflows/wordpress-workflow.yaml -w workflows/airflow-workflow.yaml -l <target-list>

-Test target based on severity
+Test target based on the severity

 nuclei -t cves/ -severity critical -l <target-list>